ONLINE CAMP: Wikipedia for Peace: No More War!

-Wikipedia is one of the world’s most visited websites and SCI Switzerland believes that we can play a positive role in promoting peace, by adding content and information on various activists and organisations.
+Wikipedia is one of the world’s most visited websites and SCI Switzerland believes that we can play a positive role in promoting peace, by adding content and information on various activists and organizations.

 Some of the stories behind the articles are quite meaningful: One Russian participant, who lives close to the Ukrainian border, translated the article about the Moscow anti-war protests against the Russian invasion of Ukraine from English to Russian, as it hadn’t existed yet, and she talked about how this was in a way a transformative moment for her.
 Some people outside the camp discovered our article list as well and wrote articles about people in our list on their own.

 The participants really liked both workshops, especially the second one with external guest speakers.
 Felix Ziegler, who was a conscientious objector in Switzerland in the 1960s, told them about his really crazy and inspiring life and then afterwards two representatives from the peace organization IFOR, who work on conscientious objection with the UN, were telling us about their approach to peace activism.
 In the first workshop, I tried out some methods of digital facilitation (World Café, Violence Barometer), both of which worked well and got good feedback from the participants as well.